immails/godot.json-localization/addons/translations_from_json/README.md

 A Godot plugin for importing JSON files for translations.

-This is the Godot 4.x version of the plugin.
-If you want to use it on 3.x, head over to the [3.x branch](https://github.com/AliYil/TranslationsFromJson/tree/3.x).

 ## Usage

 1. [Install the plugin into your project](https://docs.godotengine.org/en/4.0/tutorials/plugins/editor/installing_plugins.html) and activate it.